 Why Saddle Hunt With Knee Pads? | Tethrd Knee Pads

 By: Jeremy Dinsmore

-Comfortability seems to be one of the main reasons people end up making the switch to saddle hunting.
-When it comes to dialing in your “systems,” a common theme tends to pop up relating to comfort: to knee pad or not to knee pad?!
+Comfortability seems to be one of the main reasons people end up making the switch to saddle hunting or mobile hunting, in general.
+When it comes to dialing in your “systems”, a common theme tends to pop up relating to comfort: to knee pad or not to knee pad?!